We're Transforming Your Station!

 Major improvements are underway at Agincourt GO Station.
 We're updating amenities, enhancing accessibility and making it easier and more convenient to access GO services.

-- 100 new temporary parking spaces are opening!
+- 100 new temporary parking spaces are now open.

-- 95 other parking spaces are closing to accommodate construction of your new station building.
+- 95 other parking spaces are closed to accommodate construction of your new station building.

 - Take a look at the map below to see where the affected parking spaces are located.

-- Pedestrian walkways will be adjusted to accommodate these parking changes.
+- Pedestrian walkways have been adjusted to accommodate these parking changes.

 - Follow signage to show you how to access the station and platform.